sivanishanthar/Horiseon-Optimiz-Manage-Market/README.md

+## Horiseon

-## Project Description
+## Description

-This is for Horiseon website.
-A codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+Horison website is used for customers attraction and retention.
+It shows how the company can use the search engine optimization, online reputation management, and social media marketing in order to increase customers.

+## Installation

+No need to install anyting for to use this website.
+You can open any web browser and go to this link: https://sivanishanthar.github.io/Horiseon-Optimiz-Manage-Market/

-## Screenshot
+## Usage

+Navigate to the page

-You can find the image under assets folder
+you can find the screenshot of the webpage under assets folder

-assets/images/horiseon-demo.png
+/assets/images/horiseon-demo.png

 ## Link to deployed application

 https://sivanishanthar.github.io/Horiseon-Optimiz-Manage-Market/

+## License

+N/A